andr-ew/nest_/study/study2.md

 # one to many

-for perspecive, let's try out how the size veriants affect `toggle`:
+for perspecive, let's try out how the size variants affect `toggle`:
 ```
 n = nest_ {
     switch = _grid.toggle {